Key U.S. senators criticize Trump for mocking Kavanaugh accuser

 Appearing on NBC’s “Today” show, Flake said that “there’s no time and no place for remarks like that, that discuss something this sensitive at a political rally.”

 “It’s just not right.
 I wish he hadn’t ... done it.
-I just say it’s kind of appalling,” Flake said of Trump’s comments.
+I just say it’s kind of appalling,” Flake said.

 Speaking briefly to reporters, Collins said, “The president’s comments were just plain wrong.”
 She did not respond when asked if his comments would affect her vote on Kavanaugh’s confirmation.

 Trump’s fellow Republicans control the Senate by a 51-49 margin.
 That means if all the Democrats vote against Kavanaugh, Trump could not afford to have more than one Republican oppose his nominee, with Vice President Mike Pence casting a tie-breaking vote.
+So far, no Republicans have said they would vote against Kavanaugh.

+Senator Dianne Feinstein, the committee’s top Democrat, called Trump’s comments “cruel,” adding, “He sent a clear message to victims of sexual assault that they should not be believed.”

+A day after the hearing, Trump had called Ford “a very credible witness” who provided “very compelling” testimony.

-Flake was instrumental in initiating an FBI investigation into the allegations against Kavanaugh, a conservative federal appeals court judge nominated by Trump for a lifetime job on the top U.S. court.
+Flake was instrumental in getting Trump last Friday to initiate an FBI investigation into the allegations against Kavanaugh, a conservative federal appeals court judge nominated by the president for a lifetime job on the top U.S. court.
 Kavanaugh has denied Ford’s accusation as well as allegations by two other women, all dating from the 1980s.

-Trump ordered the FBI investigation last Friday, limiting its duration to no more than a week.
+Trump limited the investigation to no more than a week.

+Opposition among Americans to Kavanaugh has increased in the wake of last week’s hearing, Reuters/Ipsos polling data showed on Wednesday.

+In the latest seven-day average in a survey of 4,057 U.S. adults, 41 percent of respondents opposed Kavanaugh, 33 percent supported him and 26 percent said they did not know.
+Opposition to Kavanaugh grew 4 percentage points after the hearing, apparently driven by people who previously were undecided.

 In a Twitter post on Wednesday, Trump did not back away from his comments at the rally, instead attacking Kavanaugh’s Democratic critics.
-Writing in all capital letters, Trump said when he goes to political rallies, which are organized by Republicans, he sees that voters are angry at the “vicious and despicable” way Democrats are treating his nominee.
+Trump said when he goes to political rallies, which are organized by Republicans, he sees that voters are angry at the “vicious and despicable” way Democrats are treating his nominee.

-The White House defended Trump’s remarks.
 White House adviser Kellyanne Conway told Fox News that “the president is pointing out factual inconsistencies.
-By Ford’s own testimony, there are gaps in her memory.
-There are facts that she cannot remember: how she got home, how she got there, where the house was, what the date was.”
+By Ford’s own testimony, there are gaps in her memory.”

 Senate Majority Leader Mitch McConnell has said the Senate will vote on Kavanaugh’s confirmation this week after each senator is given a report on the ongoing FBI investigation.

+Republican Senator John Kennedy said the FBI report should be made public.

-The fight over Kavanaugh’s nomination comes against the backdrop of the #MeToo movement fighting sexual harassment and assault that has toppled a succession of powerful men.
-Voters will be casting ballots in Nov.
+The Kavanaugh confirmation battle comes against the backdrop of the #MeToo movement fighting sexual harassment and assault that has toppled a succession of powerful men.
+Voters will cast ballots in Nov.
 6 elections in which Democrats are trying to seize control of Congress from Trump’s party.

-Speaking on the Senate floor on Wednesday, McConnell again took aim at Kavanaugh opponents.
+Speaking on the Senate floor, McConnell again took aim at Kavanaugh opponents.

 “We will not be intimidated by these people,” McConnell said.
 “This is all part of the organized effort to delay, obstruct and intimidate, including those of us who will be voting this week.”

-The FBI has already interviewed Mark Judge, a friend of Kavanaugh, as well as at least three other people with information about the allegations made by Ford and a second accuser, Deborah Ramirez.
-Judge, identified by Ford as a witness to the alleged assault, has denied any memory of such an incident.

-Ramirez has said Kavanaugh exposed himself to her when they both attended Yale University.

-Ford’s lawyers said on Tuesday she has offered her full cooperation with the FBI but received no reply.
+Several people with information related to the allegations against Kavanaugh have said they have tried in vain to speak with the FBI.
+Ford’s lawyers said on Tuesday she offered her full cooperation with the FBI but received no reply.

-Reporting by David Alexander and Richard Cowan; Additional reporting by Lisa Lambert, Nathan Layne and Lawrence Hurley; Editing by Will Dunham and Paul Tait
+Reporting by David Alexander and Richard Cowan; Additional reporting by Lisa Lambert, Amanda Becker, Nathan Layne and Lawrence Hurley; Editing by Will Dunham and Paul Tait